osbuild/osbuild.github.io/docs/on-premises/01-installation/index.md

 # Installation and configuration

-To get started with `image-builder` CLI on your local machine, you can install the CLI interface or the Web UI, which is part of Cockpit project.
+To get started with `image-builder` CLI on your local machine, install the CLI interface.

 ## Using the image-builder CLI interface